jjmr007/Successful-Calls-to-ABI-missing-functions/English/Readme.md

 As expected, nothing of "transfer" or "balanceOf".
 So, what can we do now?

 N ° 6 The first thing that catches our attention is that it is a contract that has already undergone an update.
-Its address number strangely and inexplicably has a sequence of [11 zeros!](https://etherscan.io/address/0x0000000000085d4780b73119b644ae5ecd22b376#code) How did they achieve such eccentricity?
+Its address number strangely and inexplicably has at the beginning sequence of [11 zeros!](https://etherscan.io/address/0x0000000000085d4780b73119b644ae5ecd22b376#code) How did they achieve such eccentricity?

-It was used a special application to calculate "[vanity addresses](https://github.com/MyEtherWallet/VanityEth)" that what they do is to generate as in a mining software, multiple private keys for externally controlled address (EOA) in order to deploy a contract several times, until the contract address deployed had the amount of zeros that the algorithm can afford or the user is willing to wait for them to be generated.
-This was carried out by the [Trust-Token](https://www.trusttoken.com/) company in order to grant an extra security feature to its contract.
+It was used a special application to calculate "[vanity addresses](https://github.com/MyEtherWallet/VanityEth)" that what they do is to generate as in a mining software, multiple private keys for externally controlled addresses (EOA) in order to deploy a contract several times, until the contract address deployed had the amount of zeros that the algorithm can afford or the user is willing to wait for them to be generated.
+This was carried out by the [Trust-Token](https://www.trusttoken.com/) company in order to grant an extra security feature to its contracts.

 On the other hand, the contract does not have the name "True-USD", that was in the past!
-Now it is called: "OwnedUpgradeabilityProxy" and is the sequence of several code blocks in the form of abstract contracts, inherited one after another until the compilable contract  has the presence of a function without any name, known as [FALLBACK-FUNCTION](https://solidity.readthedocs.io/en/v0.4.23/contracts.html#fallback-function): a function that must be of external access and with no arguments!
+Now it is called: "OwnedUpgradeabilityProxy" and is the sequence of several code blocks in the form of abstract contracts inherited one after another, until the compilable contract  has the presence of a function without any name, known as [FALLBACK-FUNCTION](https://solidity.readthedocs.io/en/v0.4.23/contracts.html#fallback-function): a function that must be of external access and with no arguments!

 According to the solidity documentation:

->"Every contract can have exactly ONE single function without a name.
-It cannot have arguments and cannot return any value.
-This function is executed when the contract that contains it is called and none of the functions it has in its ABI *MATCHES* with the function that is being invoked against said contract, or if no data on any function is provided. "
+>"A contract can have exactly one unnamed function.
+This function cannot have arguments and cannot return anything.
+It is executed on a call to the contract if none of the other functions *MATCH* the given function identifier (or if no data was supplied at all). "

 The repository continues:

->"Additionally, this function is executed when a contract receives money (in ethers, and without any other data associated with the transaction) but only when it has been labeled as **_payable_**.
-If such conditions are not met, the contract rejects any sending of funds in the form of ethereum."
+>"Furthermore, this function is executed whenever the contract receives plain Ether (without data).
+Additionally, in order to receive Ether, the fallback function must be marked as **_payable_**.
+If no such function exists, the contract cannot receive Ether through regular transactions."

-But the curious thing about this function are the instructions that it orders within its internal description:
+But the curious things about this function are the instructions that it orders within its internal description:

 ```js
 function() external payable {